CZ-NIC/knot/doc/man_kdig.rst

   Don't use TCP automatically if a truncated reply is received.

 **+**\ [\ **no**\ ]\ **tls**
-  Use TLS with the Opportunistic privacy profile.
+  Use TLS with the Opportunistic privacy profile (:rfc:`7858#section-4.1`).

 **+**\ [\ **no**\ ]\ **tls-ca**\[\ =\ *FILE*\]
-  Use TLS with the Out-Of-Band privacy profile, use a specified PEM file (default is system certificate storage if no argument is provided).
+  Use TLS with a certificate validation.
+Certification authority certificates are loaded from the specified PEM file (default is system certificate storage if no argument is provided).
   Can be specified multiple times.
+Provide the +tls-hostname option to activate strict authentication.

 **+**\ [\ **no**\ ]\ **tls-pin**\ =\ *BASE64*
-  Use TLS with a pinned certificate check.
+  Use TLS with the Out-of-Band key-pinned privacy profile (:rfc:`7858#section-4.2`).
   The PIN must be a Base64 encoded SHA-256 hash of the X.509 SubjectPublicKeyInfo.
   Can be specified multiple times.

 **+**\ [\ **no**\ ]\ **tls-hostname**\ =\ *STR*
   Use TLS with a remote server hostname check.